Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: Experimental Results

 Algorithmic accuracy is vital for ensuring the information provided by high-level cognitive tasks is beneficial for surveillance applications.
 However, Ancilia's ability to perform in real-time is equally important.
 We conduct a series of experiments, evaluating the runtime performance of Ancilia on different hardware, with different scenario intensities, and for increasing number of local nodes per hardware device.
 We focus on the performance of the local node, as the global node is completely decoupled from the algorithmic pipeline and has no noticeable effect on throughput or latency.

-We choose three different hardware configurations for these experiments: a high-end server , a lower-end server , and a high-end workstation , as seen in \cref{tab:sys_configs}.
+We choose three different hardware configurations for these experiments: a high-end server, a lower-end server, and a high-end workstation, as seen in \cref{tab:sys_configs}.
 For our scenarios, we use the DukeMTMC-video dataset \cite{DukeMTMC} and pick three scenes with different crowd densities: normal density, heavy density, and extreme density.
-The distribution of detection density in each scenario can be seen in \cref{fig:stability}.
+The distribution of detection density in each scenario, as well as their effect on throughput, can be seen in \cref{fig:stability}.
 Note that what is considered "normal density" will change based on application environment, which is why we report on such a wide range.
-Each video lasts for ~32k frames, with ~7k frames warm-up and cool-down.
+Each video lasts for 32k frames, with 7k frames warm-up and cool-down.
 We test using 1, 2, 4, 6, and 8 local nodes on a single system, showing how throughput and latency scale in such cases.
 Each experiment is conducted three times, the throughput and latency averaged across runs.
 The results of these experiments can be seen in \cref{tab:sys_results} and \cref{fig:trend}.
-The distribution of throughput in these scenes can be seen in \cref{fig:stability}.

-Under normal crowd density, Server A and Workstation are both able to achieve over 50 FPS with a single local node, with an end-to-end latency of 5.39 and 4.90 seconds respectively.
-This is well above the 30 and 20 FPS required by action recognition and anomaly detection algorithms at full throughput, and the latency is low enough to be suitable for most surveillance applications where the main concern is notify authorities in time for appropriate response.
-Server A is able to handle 6 local nodes in the normal scenario while maintaining above 30 FPS, while Workstation can do so with 4 nodes.
-Server A is able to maintain above 26 FPS while running all 8 local nodes, while Workstation drops to just below 18 FPS at 8 local nodes.
-Server B falls just short of 30 FPS even with a single node in normal crowd density.
-However, it is able to maintain above 20 FPS while handling two nodes simultaneously.
-Due to having only a single GPU and limited VRAM, Server B was unable to run 4 or more nodes concurrently.
+Under normal crowd density, Server A and Workstation are both able to achieve over 50 FPS with up to four local nodes, with an end-to-end latency of 1.60 and 1.58 seconds respectively.
+This is well above FPS required by action recognition and anomaly detection algorithms at full throughput, and the latency is low enough to be suitable for most surveillance applications where the main concern is to notify authorities in time for appropriate response.
+Both Server A and Workstation are able to handle 6 local nodes in the normal scenario while maintaining above 30 FPS.
+Workstation is able to maintain above 26 FPS while running all 8 local nodes, while Server A drops to just below 24 FPS at 8 local nodes.
+Server B is able to achieve over 50 FPS with a single node but falls just short of 40 FPS while handling two nodes simultaneously.
+Due to having only two GPUs with limited VRAM, Server B was unable to run 4 or more nodes concurrently.